datastax/spark-cassandra-connector/doc/developers.md

 #### spark-cassandra-connector-embedded
 The code used to start the embedded services used in the integration tests.
-This contains methods for starting up C* as a thread within the running test code.
+This contains methods for starting up Cassandra as a thread within the running test code.

 #### spark-cassandra-connector-perf